Ethxnzxo/WHSTechNotes/journal.md

 I feel like social media and phones in schools shouldnt be banned due to people using their devices during lunch so they wont be bored.

+# May 6, 2025

+I feel like 100 men can over power a gorilla due to the fact that the gorilla can only take one person down at a time and the 100 men can take it down before it can even start doing that.